Skip to main content

 3. Can you extend a mortgage rate lock?

 Yes, most lenders offer extensions for a fee.
-Costs depend on the extension length and market conditions.
-So, plan closing timelines carefully to avoid extra costs.
+Costs depend heavily on the duration required, typically scaling from 0.05% to 0.25% of the total loan amount per 15-day extension.
+Plan your closing timelines carefully to completely avoid these unnecessary administrative surcharges.

 4. What happens if you don’t lock in your rate?